-The transportation shock and vibration environment should be accurately determined and described so that we’ll know if the conditions are severe enough to cause damage.
-The information could then be used for the appropriate design of packaging.
-For instance, high-value paintings that are being sent to other museums or galleries need to be packed in rigid and sealed cases.
-Aside from protecting the paintings from the constant shock and vibration during transit, the packaging should also be designed against collisions, dropping and other physical accidents.
-Engineers and designers can come up with appropriate and failure-proof packaging design if there’s available data about the transportation shock and vibration environment.
+The transportation shock and vibration environment should be accurately determined and described so we know if conditions are severe enough to cause damage.
+Information could then be used for more appropriate design of packaging.
+For instance, high-value paintings that are being sent to museums or galleries need to be packed in rigid and sealed cases.
+Aside from protecting the paintings from the constant shock and vibration during transit, the packaging should also be designed for collisions, dropping and other physical accidents.
+Engineers and designers can come up with appropriate and fail-proof packaging design if there’s available data about the transportation shock and vibration environment.

 Monitoring shock and vibration during transit

 Transporting high-value paintings and other pieces of artwork is an extreme and special case.
 What about the transport of industrial equipment?
 Should we still accurately monitor the transportation shock and vibration environment?

 The short answer is yes.
 Industrial equipment (including forklifts and other material-handling equipment) are still vulnerable against vibration and shock.
 High levels can be compared to the impact during collisions.
-Damage and equipment failure might result because some parts might get loosened or displaced.
-Also, an unacceptable vibration and shock level is just one of the signs of serious mishandling.
-If the shock and vibration levels are too high, expect more problems to be revealed as we inspect the equipment received.
+Damage and equipment failure might result if some parts become loose or displaced.
+Also, unacceptable vibration and shock levels are just some of the signs of serious mishandling.
+If shock and vibration levels are too high, expect further problems to be revealed during inspection of the equipment received.